THE BLACK WOMAN’S GUIDE TO THE 2020 Election

 ELECTION DAY IS NOVEMBER 3, 2020.

 With statewide elections and a presidential election on the horizon, there’s a whole lot of voting to do in 2020.
-It’s important to take part in every election.
-And that means getting organized.
+We’re voting this year for people to represent us in Washington, D.C., and also for our local representatives (like state senators, governors, mayors, etc.).

 Pro tip: Some states allow early voting in the primaries to make it easier for you to cast your ballot.